Youth Arts Program: July 16–August 4, 2018

 Professional, experienced, nationally recognized artists and teachers of children.

-Rob Flax (music instructor & accompanist) is a multi-instrumentalist, improviser, composer, and educator with a playful heart and an open mind.
-Classically trained on the violin since age 8, he has performed locally, nationally, and internationally with groups of many different styles, including opening for B.B.
-King and Tower of Power, collaborations with dancers and filmmakers (including work on the soundtrack of James Franco’s film As I Lay Dying), and several original projects.
+Rob Flax (dance instructor) is an award-winning multi-instrumentalist, composer, and educator from Evanston, IL with a playful heart and an open mind.
+He has performed nationally and internationally with groups of many different styles, including opening for B.B.
+King and Tower of Power, playing viola and violin with the Trans Siberian Orchestra and YouTube star Jacob Collier, upright bass in an Argentine tango ensemble, mandolin and fiddle in various bluegrass bands, electric violin in several rock bands, collaborations with modern dancers, and more.
+As a composer Rob has written music for choreographers, film (including work on the soundtrack of James Franco’s film As I Lay Dying), and several original projects.
 Rob is a recent graduate of the New England Conservatory (M.M.
-2012 – Contemporary Improvisation, Music In Education), a dance accompanist at the Boston Conservatory, and he currently teaches both group and private lessons in the greater Boston area.
-Rob joined the YAP faculty in 2012.
+2012 – Contemporary Improvisation, Music In Education), and he currently lives in Boston, MA.

 Terrence Karn (Music Director/instructor) In 1971 began his career as dance musician at The Minnesota Dance Theatre, as a dancer with The Andahazy Ballet, and a performer at The Minnesota Renaissance Festival.
 In 1976 he moved to Houston, TX to work at The Texas Renaissance Festival and began a long standing career as a world music and dance artist in Houston area schools.
 Terrence has served as an accompanist and Character Dance teacher at the Houston Ballet Academy (1988-2007); Resident Musician in the School of Theatre and Dance at the University of Houston (1999-2007); and Resident Musician in the Department of Dance at Denison University (2007-2011).
 This summer he will return to the Bates Dance Festival for his 18th year as the Musical Director for the Youth Arts Program and will return to the American Dance Festival for his 5th year as an accompanist.
 Terrence has composed numerous works for dance companies on planet earth, and has played for over 17,527 dance classes & counting.